Massive-Wiki/massive-wiki/Ideas and Concerns.md

 ## Page Contention

-Within one multiplayer MaSVF installation, how does an editing tool interact with the syndication / synchronization process, particularly when multiple people are editing?
+Within one multiplayer Massive installation, how does an editing tool interact with the syndication / synchronization process, particularly when multiple people are editing?

 For synchronization-by-git, does there need to be some real-time synchronization (XMPP? other?) happening as well?

 Is there a role for git branches?

-When/how do we deploy CRDT (or OT or similar) for MaSVF?
+When/how do we deploy CRDT (or OT or similar) for Massive?

 ## Decentralization and Syndication

-Each MaSVF installation uses its own file sharing and versioning solution, including git repo, Nextcloud file sharing, etc.
+Each Massive installation uses its own file sharing and versioning solution, including git repo, Nextcloud file sharing, etc.

-What support does MaSVF provide for sharing *between* installations?
+What support does Massive provide for sharing *between* installations?
 When is page history preserved, and when is it discarded?
 How do forks and merges work?

 ## Markdown Flavors

-MaSVF will need to figure out how to support various flavors and levels of Markdown.
+Massive will need to figure out how to support various flavors and levels of Markdown.

 ## Semantic Meaning of Header Levels